 In courts of law, forensic testimony often goes unchallenged by a scientifically naive legal community.
-Forensic methods must be screened with greater care if justice is to be served
+Forensic methods must be screened with greater care if justice is to be served by Peter J. Neufeld and Neville Colman

 In the early evening of November 21, 1974, powerful bombs ripped through two pubs in the industrial city of Birmingham, England, leaving 21 dead and 162 injured.
 The government immediately blamed the Irish Republican Army for the attacks and mounted a massive search for the perpetrators.
 After a railroad clerk reported that six Irishmen had boarded a train in Birmingham minutes before the first bomb blast, police intercepted the men as they disembarked at the